Gluten-Free Life (Infographic)

-- The Gluten Free Restaurant Card app offers their online version of the cards in 40 languages.
+- The Gluten-Free Restaurant Card app offers its online version of the cards in 40 languages.

 - Allergy Translation allows you to customize your cards and offers 43 language variants.

-- Triumph Dining allows you to buy laminated restaurant cards in 10 languages.
+- Triumph Dining will enable you to buy laminated restaurant cards in 10 languages.

-How Can I Stay Gluten Free While Traveling?
+How Can I Eat Foods That Are Gluten-Free While Traveling?